Modules

 • No bare specifier resolution (e.g. import x from "lodash") for file modules

-• For native modules, add the package to package.json dependencies; use tish:name in imports
+• For tish: modules, add the package to package.json dependencies; use tish:name in imports.
+For cargo:, add keys under tish.rustDependencies instead (no npm package required for that key).

 Example